Assistance Animal Policy

 Emotional Support Animals (ESA) are generally not allowed to accompany persons with disabilities in public areas of HMC as a Service Animal is allowed to do, but an Emotional Support Animal may reside in College housing, including accompanying such individuals in all public or common use areas of College housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy College housing.

-Before an Emotional Support Animal can move into College housing with a person with a disability, a request must be submitted to Disability Resources and approval must be granted (preferably at least 30 days prior to move-in).
-If the disability is not obvious, Disability Resources may require documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for HMC to determine:
+Before an Emotional Support Animal can move into College housing with a person with a disability, a request must be submitted to the Office of Accessible Education and approval must be granted (preferably at least 30 days prior to move-in).
+If the disability is not obvious, the Office of Accessible Education may require documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for HMC to determine:

 - that the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and